Major-Goof/opkh-v3.1/content/authors/Eliel/_index.md

 #   link: files/cv.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: ""
+email: "eliel.rantalaiho@edu.hel.fi"

 # Highlight the author in author lists? (true/false)
 highlight_name: false

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Vanha ylläpitäjä
+- Varapuheenjohtaja
 ---
-Moi oon Juuso ja ylläpidin näitä netti sivuja 2023-2024 ps. en ollut OPKH:n jäsen